vercingetorx/depot/README.md

 ## Security Overview (brief)

-- TOFU identity pinning with CRYSTALS‑Dilithium; Kyber KEM for session keys; XChaCha20‑Poly1305 for records.
+- TOFU identity pinning with CRYSTALS‑Dilithium; Kyber KEM for session keys; Argon2 (session keys and key‑at‑rest); XChaCha20‑Poly1305 for records.
 - Sandboxed filesystem mode by default (no absolute paths; normalized under roots).
 - Atomic write/commit with integrity‑on‑commit checksums; partials removed on abort.